koraktor/geist/README.md

 To be honest, the introduction was an outright fabrication.
 Geist is just a Ruby API to misuse Git as a simple key-value store.
 Git itself is a pretty good key-value store used to preserve blob (file), tree (directory), commit and tag objects.
+A key-value store used to store versioned file histories in general.

+Geist instead uses some low-level Git commands to store arbitrary Ruby objects in a Git repository.
 The Ruby objects to store as values will be marshalled into Git blob objects.
 These objects are referenced with lightweight Git tags named by the given key.

 Git will not double store duplicate values.
 Instead, the different key tags will refer the same Git object.